-What does equality and diversity mean and why it matters
+Equality and diversity in the music industry and why it matters

 It goes without saying that everybody should be treated fairly and equally regardless of their race, sex, sexuality or any of the other protected characteristics.
 That said, treating someone fairly can sometimes mean having to treat them differently to take into account their circumstances and enable them to participate on equal terms.